A New Bill of Rights? The Bill of Rights Bill Explained Webinar - Jul 2022

 Darragh holds a first class honours Bachelor of Civil Law and a first class honours Master of laws degree, both from University College Dublin.
 Before coming to the Bar, he spent four years at the University of Cambridge where he is pursuing a Ph.D. in the area of human rights law.
-Prior to that, he served for six years as an Army Officer in the Irish Defence Forces.
 While at Cambridge, Darragh was the executive chairperson of the Cambridge Pro Bono Project, Co-Convener of the Cambridge International and European Law Conference and taught on the Human Rights and Civil Liberties module on the LLM course.
-These diverse experiences have helped him to develop a strong knowledge base and pragmatic, diligent and detail-orientated approach to his practice as a junior barrister.

 Public LawDarragh is developing a broad public law practice.
 Prior to coming to the Bar, he had published academic articles and blog posts on a range of public law matters in the UK and Ireland and he recently contributed to the Fifth Edition of Administrative Law in Ireland, the leading work on Administrative law and judicial review in the Irish Legal system.